ChanFDavis/ncurses-game-of-life/README.md

   - Move world drawing to separate window
   - Add a new window to hold instructions
   - Add stats that are displayed
+  - Add 'R' keybinding to "reset world" and generate a new random initial world state.